 Music History Infographics

-Colorful infographics that link music styles and composers of the past with happenings, food and fashion of the times.
+Colorful and versatile infographics that link music styles and composers of the past with happenings, food and fashion of the times.

 Do you think Chopin enjoyed peanut butter and jelly sandwiches?